crispinprojects/pi-webcam-security/README.md

 sudo systemctl edit sshd.socket
 ```

-An example of how a file can be transferred is shown below.
+An example of how a video file can be transferred is shown below.

 ```
 cd /mnt/hd1/videos